Velocidex/velociraptor-web/content/docs/user-interface/investigating_clients/searching_clients.md

 Hosts may have labels attached to them.
 A label is any name associated with a host.
-Labels are useful when we need to hunt for a well defined group of hosts, then we can restrict the hunt to one or more labels to avoid collecting unnecesary data or accessing machines we should not be.
+Labels are useful when we need to hunt for a well defined group of hosts, then we can restrict the hunt to one or more labels to avoid collecting unnecessary data or accessing machines we should not be.

 It is possible to manipulate the labels via the search screen.
 Simply